apache/apisix-website/README.md

 cd apisix-website
 ```

-### Basic
+### Getting started in a Dev Container
+If you are using **VS Code**, **Docker**, and **Remote - Containers** plugin, you can use this to get started quickly.

+> No, but want to try this way?
+Please read [Developing inside a Container#Installation](https://code.visualstudio.com/docs/remote/containers#_installation).

+Then, start **VS Code**, run the `Remote-Containers: Open Folder in Container...` command.

+> **Tip:** For details on how to do this, see the documentation [Developing inside a Container#Quick Start](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container).

+After the initialization, you can skip the installation part of the commands below and read [the rest](#previewing-documents-developing) directly.

+### Getting started in the conventional way

+First, you need to install **Node.js**, **Yarn**.

+> **Tip:** Since the installation method may change, we recommend that you check the installation method on the corresponding official website.
+If you encounter any problems, please feel free to create an issue.

+Then you can read [the commands](#commands) below.

+## Commands

 When you find that some commands do not run, or cannot be found, look at the package.json file.

-This may be because the project is being updated quickly, but there is no time to make updates to the relevant documentation.
+This may be because the project is being updated quickly, but the corresponding developer did not find the time to update the corresponding documentation.

-#### Preparation
+### Installation

 Except for the following commands that you need to run after downloading the project for the first time, you can **try running them again** when you encounter any problems.